-Dr. Jessica Collins is a licensed PA psychologist.
-She earned her degree from La Salle University.
+Dr. Jessica Collins is a licensed PA psychologist who earned her degree from La Salle University.
 She completed both her internship and fellowship at the Kennedy Krieger Institute and Johns Hopkins School of Medicine in Baltimore, MD, where she specialized in Pediatric Psychology.
+Currently, Dr. Collins is a clinical psychologist with Children's Hospital of Philadelphia.